JoaoDSO/tent-infrastructure-scenario-appraisal/README.md

 ## Recommendation
 The final recommendation of the project is **SC20**, because it combines:
-- strong economic performance,
+- strong economic performance
-- robust performance under uncertainty,
+- robust performance under uncertainty
-- and strong alignment with the strategic objectives captured by the MCDA.
+- strong alignment with the strategic objectives captured by the MCDA

 ## Repository Structure
 ```text